Seven of Wands

 Sometimes you need to step up and be your own hero.

-The reversed Seven of Wands suggests you have moved to a position (possibly via promotion or change of social status) where you feel vulnerable to attack through a lack of confidence, being out-numbered or outmatched, or simply worn out by the obstacles your new position places in your way.
+The Reversed Seven of Wands suggests you have moved to a position (possibly via a promotion or a change of social status) where you feel highly vulnerable to attack.
+This vulnerability could stem from a lack of confidence, feeling outnumbered or outmatched, or simply being worn out by the obstacles your new position has placed in your way.

-You must judge for yourself whether or not you need to hold your ground and retain your values and sense of self.
-This possibly means possibly fighting a losing battle so retreat or compromise are other options.
-The Seven of Wands tells you retreat and compromise should not be your go-to answer here as you will be picked off as you retreat.
+You must judge for yourself whether you need to hold your ground to retain your values and your sense of self.
+This may well mean fighting a losing battle, so retreat or compromise are certainly other options.
+However, the Seven of Wands warns that retreat and compromise should not be your default answers here; you will likely be picked off as you retreat.

 Card Design Process

-The idea of using King Leonidas as the character in this card came almost immediately.
-The physical character started life as something much more mundane than a historical hero - the author's photos of a toy hoplite soldier.
+The idea of using King Leonidas for this card arrived almost immediately.
+However, the physical character actually started life as something much more mundane than a historical hero: it was based on the author's photographs of a toy hoplite soldier.

 Final Words

-The seven of Wands suggests that sometimes compromise, decisions by committee and agreeing to differ are not the way forward when considering beliefs or passions you feel strongly about.
-Stepping back means you step back from your true identity and sense of self.
+The Seven of Wands reminds us that compromise, decision-by-committee, and 'agreeing to differ' are not always the way forward when dealing with beliefs or passions you hold strongly.
+Sometimes, stepping back means stepping away from your true identity and your sense of self.